I am not sure about you, but when I go to the dentist I could almost predict what they will say about my teeth.

 Results from the review found no evidence to support a greater efficacy for the Sonicare toothbrushes either generally or at approximal surfaces.
 Data revealed that the oscillating/rotating toothbrush was more effective than the Sonicare toothbrushes with respect to plaque removal.
 It is possible that factors associated with the clinical situation such as damping resulting from bristle contact with the tooth surface and the high viscosity of saliva and dentifrice may counteract dynamic fluid activity in vivo.
 This review indicates that dynamic fluid activity beyond the reach of bristles as demonstrated in the laboratory is yet unproven in the clinical situation. – Warren PR – Oral-B Laboratories

 It is likely quite clear to you that there is greater support in the idea that powered brushes do remove more plaque than a manual.
 Whilst some tests are funded by the big brands, there are enough studies and data available to quash some of those possibly exaggerated results and bring them to a more realistic level.
-There are too groups like the Oral Health Foundation that do assess manufacturer’s claims.
+There are also groups like the Oral Health Foundation that do assess manufacturer’s claims.
 Oral-B is one of their approved partners.

 The Cochrane group have done the best job at averaging out the results, and whilst nothing scientific on my part, I do personally believe that the electric toothbrush has been instrumental in me achieving the oral hygiene results and health that I have today.